-These Division 46 Rules are intended to implement the provisions of ORS 279A applicable to all public Procurements.
+These Division 46 Rules are intended to implement the provisions of ORS 279A applicable to all public Procurements, and the provisions of the Uniform Guidance for all District Contracts supported in whole in part by a Federal Award.
 Division 46 also addresses delegation of contracting authority under ORS 279A.075 and 332.075, Contracts for Personal Services, and ethics in District Contracting.